 "I'm an ugly-ass motherf**ker," he told GQ.
 The tattoos give him "a modicum of self-confidence."

-This is perhaps the most revealing window into Post's psychology.
+This is the window into Post's Type 9 core.
 Type 9s often struggle to feel they have a right to take up space in the world.
-They minimize themselves, merge with their environment, avoid drawing attention to their own needs.
+They minimize themselves, merge with their environment, and avoid drawing attention to their own needs.

 Post's tattoos are paradoxical: they make him stand out while serving as a mask to hide behind.
 They're a way of controlling his appearance rather than confronting why he feels ugly.
 They're external armor for internal wounds.